RebelToolbox/RebelDocumentation/tutorials/math/vector_math.rst

 More information
 ~~~~~~~~~~~~~~~~

-For more information on using vector math in Godot, see the following articles:
+For more information on using vector math in Rebel Engine, see the following articles:

 - :ref:`doc_vectors_advanced`
 - :ref:`doc_matrices_and_transforms`